gopiprasanthpotipireddy/myprojects/README.md

 # myprojects
-this project is for college stock tracking .
+this project is for college stock tracking.